Eiffel Tower Viewing Deck, Paris Las Vegas

 Stratosphere Tower Observation Deck

 At 1,149 feet high, the Stratosphere Tower is the largest freestanding observation tower in the U.S. and the tallest tower west of the Mississippi.
 Located at the Stratosphere Casino, Hotel and Tower, the observation levels features a number of attractions.
-This includes upscale dining at the Top of the World restaurant and thrill-seeking rides like Insanity and Big Shot!
-The observation deck is annual cited as the best place to see Las Vegas and may appear on other stories for top five attractions in Las Vegas.
+For instance, thrill-seeking rides like Insanity and Big Shot!
+That’s not to mention the upscale dining at the Top of the World restaurant.
+Furthermore, he observation deck is consistently called the best place to see Las Vegas.
+In fact, it may appear on other stories about top five Vegas attractions.

 The Park, Vegas